What’s in Season – March Produce and Recipes

 View Recipe

-Leek – The sweet, mild flavor of leeks makes them great to add to soups, stews, and other recipes.
-You can also make a simple side dish by grilling or roasting them.
+Leek – The sweet, mild flavor of leeks makes them great to add to soups (enjoy a delicious potato leek soup), stews, and other recipes.
+You can also grill or roast leeks as a simple side dish.

 A bowl with homemade potato leek soup topped with a bit of parsley